merajjahir/bulk-gmail-delete/README.md

 # bulk-gmail-delete
 Delete bulk Gmails with App Script. ( will make it a add on if i have the time at some point )
+> will probably add more functions at some point ;)